utopia-rise/fmod-gdextension/README.md

 By default, FMOD will use the primary audio output device as determined by the operating system.
 This can be changed at runtime, ideally through your game's Options Menu.

-Here, `getAvailableDrivers()` returns an Array which contains a Dictionary for every audio driver found.
+Here, `get_available_drivers()` returns an Array which contains a Dictionary for every audio driver found.
 Each Dictionary contains fields such as the name, sample rate and speaker config of the respective driver.
 Most importantly, it contains the id for that driver.

  ```gdscript